MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/dine-guidance.md

 ### Advanced policy management

-For advanced management of Azure Policy as scale you can consider using [Enterprise Policy As Code (EPAC)](../policy-management/enterprise-policy-as-code.md) to manage policy.
+For advanced management of Azure Policy at scale you can consider using [Enterprise Policy As Code (EPAC)](../policy-management/enterprise-policy-as-code.md) to manage policy.
 EPAC provides a stateful management experience using infrastructure as code, and may suit large policy management scenarios with complex requirements.